Last Updated on April 11, 2021

 I used whole milk in these tea lattes and heated them in the microwave for about 1 minute and 45 seconds to 2 minutes.

 Do not freeze these, and do not microwave the package.
 The carton should be refrigerated after opening, and it should be used within 21 days.

 My overarching first impression about all of these tea latte flavors is that they are extremely sweet, and that sweetness sometimes overpowers the actual flavor of the tea.
-Maybe this is normal if you’re purchasing a tea latte from a coffee shop, but when I drink regular tea at home, I add a minimal amount of sweetener (usually honey), so this was a different experience all together for my taste buds.
-You might like these sugary tea lattes if you like sweet tea or if regular tea is not, well, your cup of tea, but with 18-21 grams of added sugar per serving, I don’t consider these to be an everyday kind of drink unless you want to rot your teeth.
+When I drink regular tea at home, I add a minimal amount of sweetener (usually honey), so this was a different experience all together for my taste buds.
+You might like these sugary tea lattes if you like sweet tea or if regular tea is not, well, your cup of tea, but with 18-21 grams of added sugar per serving, I don’t consider these to be healthy enough to be an everyday kind of drink.

 Here’s a closer look at each of the flavors.

 This is described as “a rich blend of black tea, ginger, cardamom, clove, anise and nutmeg.”
 This is very sweet, which is probably why my 8-year-old loved it.
 It has solid nutmeg flavor, but I felt like a lot of the other flavors were muted by the dominant sweet taste.

 Ingredients are: brewed tea (water, organic black tea, spice extracts [cassia, ginger, cardamom, clove, anise, nutmeg, black pepper], natural flavors), organic cane sugar, and less than 1% of organic caramel color, organic ginger juice, citric acid, and natural flavors.